The Fabulous Baker Boys: Legacy

 According to Robert Cettl, author of Sensational Movie Monologues, critics appreciated The Fabulous Baker Boys at the time of its release as an example of dedicated "small picture" filmmaking which they felt Hollywood had abandoned in favor of blockbuster films with high budgets.
 In 2007, The Guardian cited The Fabulous Baker Boys among the "1000 films to see before you die".
-In 2008, Entertainment Weekly named The Fabulous Baker Boys the 12th sexiest film of all-time.
+In 2008, Entertainment Weekly named The Fabulous Baker Boys the 12th sexiest film of all time.
 In 2021, Time Out ranked The Fabulous Baker Boys the sixth-best romance film of all time.
-The American Film Institute nominated the film for inclusion on its 100 Years...100 Passions and 100 Years...100 Songs (for "Makin' Whoopee") lists in 2002 and 2004, respectively.

 The film is credited with establishing Pfeiffer as a bankable actress and leading lady in Hollywood.
 Ranking it the best performance of her career, GoldDerby deemed The Fabulous Baker Boys as "the movie that really put [Pfeiffer] over the top", describing her character as "some of the best work ever put on screen by an actress".
 Erin Shelly of the Arizona Daily Sun believes the film "cemented Michelle Pfeiffer's reputation as a movie star."
-While naming The Fabulous Baker Boys the 24th best romance film of all-time, The Guardian's Jane Graham said the film "made her the biggest female film star in the world, and catapulted her to the top of every Most Desirable Female survey for most of the 90s."
+While naming The Fabulous Baker Boys the 24th best romance film of all time, The Guardian's Jane Graham said the film "made her the biggest female film star in the world, and catapulted her to the top of every Most Desirable Female survey for most of the 90s."